kallmesilence/kallmesilence/README.md

 👩🏻‍💻 A student who wants to be a Software Engineer<br/>
 👩🏻‍🎓 Studying Python mainly but interested in all backend languages and game development<br/>
 💭 Currently learning Python <br/>
+🤳🏻 Doing Youtube channel management <br/>
+🛫 Worked at SunExpress as an intern for 9 months

 <!-- GitHub stats from https://github.com/anuraghazra/github-readme-stats -->